wessenstam/ts2019/apis/apis.rst

 Configuration Options
 .....................

 `config.py` is where our app stores app-specific configuration.
 For this basic application we are only storing a single static configuration item - the `SECRET_KEY` required for CSRF protection.
 For more information on CSRF_, please see the CSRF_ Wikipedia article.

 CSRF protection isn't strictly required for demo or isolated applications, but is a good habit to get into when developing web applications.

 .. _CSRF: https://en.wikipedia.org/wiki/Cross-site_request_forgery

-- Create `config.py`.
+Create `config.py`.

 Please note that `config.py` should **not** be in the `lab/` folder.

+..code-block:: bash

+  vi config.py

+  (nutanix) [root@centos python-lab]# vi config.py

-- Add the following content to `config.py`:
+Add the following content to `config.py`:

 .. code-block:: python